 C2.1 Identify and use symbols as variables in expressions and equations.

-Grasping the meaning of the symbol that represents a variable requires a high level of abstraction.
-Acquiring the meaning of the symbol and comfort in manipulating symbols is a gradual process.
-Students must first learn to describe relationships using a variety of representations.
-They must use concrete and semi-concrete representations throughout their learning.
+Understanding the meaning of the symbol that represents a variable requires a high level of abstraction.
+Understanding the meaning of symbols and comfort in manipulating symbols requires a gradual process.
+Students first learn to describe relationships using a variety of representations.
+They should continue to use concrete and semi-concrete representations throughout their learning.
 Driscoll (Fostering Algebraic Thinking: A Guide for Teachers, Grades 6-10, 1999, p.
 123, as cited in Ontario Ministry of Education, Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année – Modélisation et algèbre, 2008, p.
-86) shows that to help students make the transition to symbolic representations using letters, it is beneficial to use drawings or shapes to represent quantities before using letters as variables.
+86) states that to help students make the transition to symbolic representations using letters, it is beneficial to use drawings or shapes to represent quantities before using letters as variables.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
-87.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
+85-87.

 In the junior grades, students continue to use symbols and to develop a sense of ownership of them.
 In particular, they gradually replace personal symbols with literal symbols to represent variables (for example, 13 + a = 19).
 They also use symbols to communicate algebraic reasoning.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
-67-69.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
+69.

-The equation is probably the most useful tool in algebra.
-However, the equation is more complex than we think, so it is often misunderstood.
-Wagner ("Conservation of Equation and Function Under Transformation of Variable," Journal for Research in Mathematics Education, vol. 12, no. 2, 1982, pp. 107-118, cited in Ontario Ministry of Education, A Guide to Effective Instruction in Mathematics, Grades 4-6 : Modeling and Algebra, 2008, p.
+The equation is a useful tool in algebra.
+Equations can be complex and are often misunderstood.
+Wagner ("Conservation of Equation and Function Under Transformation of Variable," Journal for Research in Mathematics Education, vol. 12, no. 2, 1982, pp. 107-118, cited in Ontario Ministry of Education, A Guide to Effective Instruction in Mathematics, Grades 4-6: Modeling and Algebra, 2008, p.
 83), for example, presented the equations 7 × W + 22 = 109 and 7 × N + 22 = 109 to students between the ages of 10 and 18 and asked them which of the variables, W or N, had the greater value.
 Less than half of the students answered correctly that both variables had the same value.
-Equations are equalities that have one or more indeterminate values, or variables (for example, a + 135 = 178 and m = 3 × b + 4).
-The ability to represent an equality relationship symbolically using an equation requires a good understanding of the relationship, a good sense of symbolism, and the use of algebraic thinking.
-Students' first experiences with equations come from problem situations.
-In fact, they are led to represent problem situations symbolically using an equation, as in the following example.
+Equations are equalities that have one or more variables (for example, a + 135 = 178 and m = 3 × b + 4).
+The ability to represent an equality relationship symbolically using an equation requires an understanding of the relationship and the use of symbols.
+Students' early experiences with equations involved representing and solving word problems.

 Example